Family Travel Guide to Gatlinburg (Updated 2026)

 Looking for the best things to do in Gatlinburg on your next family vacation?
 This mountain city is full of family fun and beautiful views!

-Disclosure: We were hosted by Visit Gatlinburg in exchange for journalistic consideration.
-This post contains affiliate links.
+Disclosure: This post contains affiliate links.
 That means if you click on a link and make a purchase I may receive a small commission at no extra cost to you.

 What to Do in Gatlinburg with Kids